-non_void_disabled - At least there needs to be one element.
+non\void\disabled - At least there needs to be one element.
 It can be disabled.

-non_void_deactivated - At least there needs to be one element.
+non\void\deactivated - At least there needs to be one element.
 It can be deactivated.

-editable_name - can be void " or 'unique'.
+editable\name - can be void " or 'unique'.
 The 'unique' means that it is not possible to use the same name ('pn' field), for two different 'sequence' 'blockdata'.

 morebutton - It is a boolean value as a 1 or 0 to show a 'More...' button in fields of type 'blockdata'.
 It is activated by default.
-For more information about this attribute, see the section Import export materials can_delete_last_item - A single blockdata could be deleted.
+For more information about this attribute, see the section Import export materials can delete last item - A single blockdata could be deleted.

-before_update_proc - It allows to call a TCL procedure, when choosing this field in data tree.
-Square brackets are not supported.
+before\update\proc - Set to a Tcl procedure name to be called when choosing this field in data tree.

-update_proc - It calls a TCL procedure, when clicking on the 'Ok' button in the window.
-Square brackets are not supported.
+update\proc - Set to a Tcl procedure name to be called when clicking on the 'Ok' button in the window.

-icon - It allows to put an image in .png format in the data tree.
+delete\proc - Set to a Tcl procedure name to be called when delete the blockdata check\values .
+Set to a Tcl procedure name icon - It allows to put an image in .png format in the data tree.
 The image should be stored inside the images folder of the problem type.
 A Tcl procedure can be used to return the name at runtime.